-At a workshop involving community representatives and agencies in April 2014, we heard that the estate was well loved for its distinctive architecture and green-ness.
-This corroborated other evidence about the estate, for example in 2010, a "social audit of Roehampton" was carried out for Holy Trinity Church, Roehampton.
-The report remarked how "the auditor was pleasantly surprised by the level of everyday, caring and courteous exchanges between people making their way through the estate".
+At a workshop involving community representatives and agencies in April 2014, we heard that the Estate was well loved for its distinctive architecture and open, green spaces.
+Other evidence about the estate reflected this sentiment, for example in 2010, a "Social Audit of Roehampton" was carried out for Holy Trinity Church, Roehampton.
+The report remarked how "the auditor was pleasantly surprised by the level of everyday, caring and courteous exchanges between people making their way through the Estate".